taylorsomers/LocalBusinessAPI.Solution/README.md

 ## Description

-  This program is a demonstration of user authentication with Identity in the context of a bakery application that uses many-to-many MySQL database relationships to allow users to access create, update, and delete functionality for Treats and Flavors only if they are signed in.
-Each Flavor may be associated with many Treats, and each Treat may be may be associated with many Flavors.
-Users will be able to view content whether or not they are signed in, but will only be able to create, update, or delete objects in the application *if* they are signed in.
-The essential features of C# and .NET development using databases are present and easily usable, and the use of authentication with Identity in the context of a many-to-many object-oriented application is demonstrated.
-The application was build using C#/.NET, CSHTML, and MySQL with Entity Framework according to an MVC standard.
+  This program is an API created to allow access to a database of local businesses and their relevant information.
+It was built with C#/.NET, using Entity Framework to build and integrate with a MySql database.
+The program has full Index and CRUD functionality, programs accessing the API being capable of accessing an Index of all businesses in the database as well as of adding a new business to the database, viewing a single business, editing the information of any business in the database, and deleting any business in the database.
+Additionally, the program integrates pagination capability, allowing programs that access the API to obtain and display paged database information.

 ## Languages & Technologies Used:

   ### Programming Languages, Libraries, & Frameworks
-  * CSHTML
-  * CSS
   * C#
-  * Entity Framework
+  * Entity Framework Core
-  * MVC
   * MySQL
   * .NET Core
-  * Razor

   ### Operating Systems & Programs
   * Brave
   * Microsoft PowerShell
   * Microsoft Windows 10
+  * Postman
   * Visual Studio Code

 ## Installation